Divorce Lawyers in Los Angeles, CA

 What Are the Grounds for Filing for Divorce in California?

 Unlike some states, residents in California can file for divorce on minimal grounds, such as simple irreconcilable differences.
-Basically, this means that there was an irremediable breakdown in the relationship, and there is nothing that either spouse can do to fix it.
-This is an incredibly common action in divorce cases, especially those handled at Whitmarsh Family Law, PC.
+This means that there was an irremediable breakdown in the relationship, and there is nothing that either spouse can do to fix it.

 Additionally, California, like most other states, is a no-fault jurisdiction, which essentially means that courts will not focus on why, or how, the marriage broke down over time.